-If you’ve ever struggled with something being on the “tip of your tongue” or lost the opportunity to provide input on a conversation because you were struggling to put your thoughts together, you’ve experienced what happens when retrieval and memory are compromised for simple tasks.
-When a child is given tasks like being called on to answer a question, explain a process, or construct a written response, if these processes aren’t coming easily, a child may feel frustration or embarrassment and lose the motivation to learn.
+If you’ve ever struggled with something being on the “tip of your tongue” or losing the opportunity to provide input on a conversation or to a question, because you were struggling to put your thoughts together, you’ve experienced what happens when retrieval and memory are compromised for simple tasks.
+When a child is given tasks like being called on to answer a question, explain a process, or asked to construct a written response, and these processes aren’t coming easily, a child may feel frustration or embarrassment and lose the motivation to learn.

 Cards, Dice Games, and Dominoes